What Can I Learn From Taking A Bipolar Test?

 - Social anxiety disorder (SAD): Extreme, overwhelming feelings of fear and panic in social situations accompanied by severe self-consciousness, racing heart rate, nausea, sweating, trembling, and dizziness

 Symptoms of bipolar disorder may mirror those of other conditions, increasing the potential for misdiagnosis.
-Conditions that may be misdiagnosed as bipolar disorder or vice versa can include major depression, anxiety, ADHD, schizophrenia, and borderline personality disorder (BPD).
+These include major depression, anxiety, ADHD, schizophrenia, and borderline personality disorder (BPD).

-Manic episodes of bipolar disorder typically include three or more of the following symptoms:
+Manic episodes of bipolar disorders typically include three or more of the following symptoms:

 - Agitation, restlessness